inventivo/inventivo-cookie-notice/readme.txt

 NOTE: INSTALLING THIS PLUGIN ALONE DOES NOT MAKE YOUR SITE GDPR COMPLIANT.
 PLEASE CONSULT A LAWER IF YOU ARE NOT SURE WHAT TO DO.

-GDPR Cookie Notice - WordPress Pugin
+GDPR Cookie Notice - WordPress Plugin

 This plugin displays a cookie notice (GDPR) at the bottom of your WordPress website.
 You can choose between right, centered full width oder left placement of the popup and adopt colors and texts.